 Prerequisite: MUS 102.
 Usually taken concurrently with MUS 107.
-Numeric grade only.

 103A Integrated Musicianship III.

 This course delves into the analysis of increasingly chromatic music and covers the rich harmonic innovations of the mid to late 19th century.
 Topics include mode mixture, altered predominants, and large-scale forms.